icamgo/noduino-sdk/sketch/ctrl4relay/README.md

 1. GPIO13 control the 1st relay
-2. GPIO12 control the 2nd relay (pull up, pressed is low)
+2. GPIO12 control the 2nd relay
 3. GPIO14 control the 3rd relay
 4. GPIO16 control the 4th relay

+GPIO0 is related to the key, pull up, pressed is low

 ### Build